 Drug Addiction

-How Is Custody Determined in Georgia, and What Are The Different Types?
+How Is Custody Determined in Georgia, and What Are The Different Types of Family Custody?

-In Georgia, there are two distinct types of child custody: legal and physical.
-Each type has different rights and responsibilities for the child.
+Georgia recognizes two distinct types of child custody: legal custody and physical custody.
+These types grant different rights and responsibilities concerning the child’s upbringing, education, and care.

 Legal Custody